ulfschneider/afova/README.md

 You can provide a settings object when calling `afova()`.
 The settings are optional.

-`selector?: string`
-: The default value is `form`, which will make afova search for *all* forms on a web page and take over validation control.
+- `selector?: string` The default value is `form`, which will make afova search for *all* forms on a web page and take over validation control.

-`formMessageSelector?: string`
-: To show constraint violation messages not only along with the invalid input controls, but also in a list along with the form, you can have a form message container.
+- `formMessageSelector?: string` To show constraint violation messages not only along with the invalid input controls, but also in a list along with the form, you can have a form message container.
 The form message container is identified with the CSS class `.afova-form-message-container`, which will let afova search for the container inside of the form and collect all constraint violation messages there.
 The form message container is optional, because violation messages anyway will be displayed along with the invalid input controls.

-`focusOnFirstError?: boolean`
-: The default value is `true`, which leads to focusing the first input control with a constraint violation when a form is validated during submit.
+- `focusOnFirstError?: boolean` The default value is `true`, which leads to focusing the first input control with a constraint violation when a form is validated during submit.

-`validateOnChange?: boolean`
-: The default is `false`.
+- `validateOnChange?: boolean` The default is `false`.
 When set to `true`, constraint violations are checked whenever the contents of an input control change, and not only during form submit.

-`onSubmit: (event: SubmitEvent) => void`
-: A callback that is called when a form is successfully validated and can be submitted. **When this callback is defined, the default form submit behaviour is deactivated and instead the form submittal has to be handled within the callback.**
+- `onSubmit: (event: SubmitEvent) => void` A callback that is called when a form is successfully validated and can be submitted. **When this callback is defined, the default form submit behaviour is deactivated and instead the form submittal has to be handled within the callback.**

-`onReset?: (event: Event) => void`
-: A callback that is called when the form is resetted
+- `onReset?: (event: Event) => void` A callback that is called when the form is resetted

-`onInvalid?: (event: SubmitEvent) => void`
-: A callback that is called after a form has been validated and is invalid
+- `onInvalid?: (event: SubmitEvent) => void` A callback that is called after a form has been validated and is invalid

-`onValid?: (event: SubmitEvent) => void`
-: A callback that is called after a form has been successfully validated.
+- `onValid?: (event: SubmitEvent) => void` A callback that is called after a form has been successfully validated.
 Called before the `onSubmit` callback.

 ### HTML

 The following attributes are available to describe constraint violation messages:

-`data-bad-input`
-: The browser is unable to handle the input value, for example when the required type of the input control is a number but the user provided a alphabetic characters
+- `data-badinput` The browser is unable to handle the input value, for example when the required type of the input control is a number but the user provided a alphabetic characters

-`data-pattern`
-: The value of a field doesn´t comply to the pattern of the `pattern` attribute
+- `data-pattern` The value of a field doesn´t comply to the pattern of the `pattern` attribute

-`data-max`
-: The number value of a field is greater than the value of the `max` attribute
+- `data-max` The number value of a field is greater than the value of the `max` attribute

-`data-min`
-: The number value of a field is less than the value of the `min` attribute
+- `data-min` The number value of a field is less than the value of the `min` attribute

-`data-step`
-: The number value of field is not evenly divisable by the value of the `step` attribute
+- `data-step` The number value of field is not evenly divisable by the value of the `step` attribute

-`data-maxlength`
-: The value of a field has more characters than defined by the attribute `maxlength`
+- `data-maxlength` The value of a field has more characters than defined by the attribute `maxlength`

-`data-minlength`
-: The value of a field has less characters than defined by the attribute `minlength`
+- `data-minlength` The value of a field has less characters than defined by the attribute `minlength`

-`data-type`
-: The value of a field dosn´t comply to the `type` attribute
+- `data-type` The value of a field dosn´t comply to the `type` attribute

-`data-required`
-: A value of a field that is required due to the `required` attribute is missing
+- `data-required` A value of a field that is required due to the `required` attribute is missing

-Assigning your constraint violation messages is a good way to have internationalized messages and strongly recommended.
-You can use the placeholder `{{input}}` to refer within your violation message to the current user input and you can use `{{constraint}}` to refer to the violated constraint. afova will apply English fallback messages in case you do not use your own messages,
+Assigning your constraint violation messages is a good way to have internationalized messages and generally recommended.
+You can use the placeholders to refer to certain control properties within your violation messages, like:

+- `{{input}}` for current user input,
+- `{{constraint}}` for the violated constraint, and
+- `{{type}}` for the controls value of the type attribute.

+afova will apply English fallback messages in case you do not use your own constraint violation messages,

 ## Collecting messages for the form